paulluap/programming-msc/writings/resume.md

         - Prototyping business rule implemention using the drools rule engine
         - Creating unit test cases with PowerMock to test the auto generated drools rules

-   - Yitang Tools

-      - Implementation of new language features for EDL (entity deifinition language targeting Spring and Hiberante) and UIDL (UI definition language targeting GWT)
-         - Simplified UI component definition to enable easy UI composition
-         - Added spring cloud message features in state machine transitions
-         - Upgraded EDL and UIDL modeling tools, allowing command line continous integration
-         - Maintainance of infrastructure runtime code

-   - Yitang Business Projects

-      - Implemented a real-name authentication openAPI service,
-      - Refactored history data persistence for a exchange platform by seperating data into different tables, implemented an auto code generator for JPA query and entity code generation
-      - Implmeneted openAPI for a exchange platform, with references to a popular trading platform OKEx
-      - Implemented 10+ auto trading strategies and a web dashboard for configuration (Nodejs, Epxress, Reactjs)
-      - Implemented a utxo cache plugin for bitcore wallet service, which allows faster utxo queries
-      - Research in smart contracts (ETH, HyperLedger)
-      - Deployement of services using docker, portainer or k8s

 ### Languages and Technologies

    - Java: Spring, Hiberante,
    - Distributed application: RabbitMq, Spring-cloud, Docker
    - Blockchain: bitcore